huggingface/blog/tf-serving-vision.md

 Method name is: tensorflow/serving/predict
 ```

-We can notice that the model's signature has now changed.
+You can notice that the model's signature has now changed.
 Specifically,
 the input type is now a string and the model returns two things: a
 confidence score and the string label.

 Provided you've already installed TF Serving (covered in the Colab
-Notebook), we're now ready to deploy this model!
+Notebook), you're now ready to deploy this model!

 # Deployment with TensorFlow Serving